forestgrape/coronavirus/controlling.md

 #### Mask Effectiveness

-> in rework
-> **reduction upon exhalation likely is lower** especially if the mask is used long without changing what many do:
+> **WARNING: reduction upon exhalation is likely low for many masks** (especially if the mask is used long without changing what many do).
+Reason:
 > * Most lab experiments are done with fresh masks and not with masks used for several hours.
 > * The effectiveness is likely better for inhalation than for exhalation:
    The air is exhaled often at higher speeds than inhaled and the air exhaled is directed => higher air pressure difference upon exhalation on the filter.
 The filter performance in turn decreases with higher pressure differences.
-> * long worn cloths mask with bad filtration could have a spray effect for the aerosol spread: accumulation of exhaled breadth condensate in the inner layers of the mask and then spray like release upon strong exhales such as shouting.
+> * long worn (cloths) mask could have a **spray effect for the aerosol** spread: accumulation of exhaled breadth condensate in the inner side/layers of the mask and then spray like release upon strong exhales such as shouting.

 * [Milton et al.](#milton2013) measured the influenza viruses spread from patients with and without wearing a surgical mask.
 They found:
     - Particles greater than 5 micro meter: Surgical masks nearly eliminated viral RNA detection in the coarse aerosol fraction: resulting in a 25 fold reduction in the number of viral copies